My first trip to Paris: useful Paris travel tips for a memorable and stress-free experience

 To save time and even money, another item on this list of first trip to Paris tips is to group the places you want to visit.

-See museums, landmarks, off the beaten path attractions in an area.
-This will allow you to buy a few metro tickets, spend less time in traffic, thus maximizing your first time in Paris.
+See museums, landmarks, and off-the-beaten-path attractions in an area.
+This will allow you to buy a few Metro tickets, spend less time in traffic, and thus maximize your first time in Paris.

 And If you only have a day in Paris, here’s what to do in Paris in 24 hours.